kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 ## Expected Results if Done Correctly <a name="ExpectedResults"></a>

 When you start TurtleCoind you should see this.
-Note that the blocksize (150246) this example will be a different number.
+Note that the blocksize (150246) in this example will be a different number.
 ```
 2018-Feb-01 18:43:37.216471 INFO    Initializing core...
 2018-Feb-01 18:43:37.225492 INFO    Importing blocks from blockchain storage